-Jharkhand Mukti Morcha MLA Sita Soren quits party
+Jharkhand Mukti Morcha MLA Sita Soren joins BJP

-The daughter-in-law of party chief Shibu Soren said that she is a victim of ‘continuous neglect’.
+The daughter-in-law of former chief minister of Jharkhand Shibu Soren had on Tuesday said that she is a victim of ‘continuous neglect’.

-Jharkhand Mukti Morcha MLA Sita Soren resigned from the party on Tuesday, The Indian Express reported.
+Jharkhand Mukti Morcha MLA Sita Soren on Tuesday joined the Bharatiya Janata Party.
 Sita Soren is the daughter-in-law of party president Shibu Soren.

-The three-time legislator from the Jama Assembly constituency said in her resignation letter that she is a victim of “continuous neglect” and has been “isolated from the party and family members”.
+The three-time legislator from the Jama Assembly constituency had earlier on Tuesday resigned from the Jharkhand Mukti Morcha saying that she is a victim of “continuous neglect” and has been “isolated from the party and family members”, reported The Indian Express.

 Sita Soren was married to Durga Soren, the elder brother of former Jharkhand Chief Minister Hemant Soren.
 Durga Soren died in 2009.
 On Tuesday, Sita Soren, who is the Jharkhand Mukti Morcha’s central general secretary, said that she was tendering her resignation with “a very sad heart”.

 “Since the demise of my late husband Durga Soren, who was a leading warrior of the Jharkhand movement and a great revolutionary, I and my family have been victims of continuous neglect,” she wrote in her resignation letter.

-“We have been isolated by the party and family members, which has been extremely painful for me,” Sita Soren added.
-“I had hoped that the situation would improve with time, but unfortunately, it didn’t happen.”

-She said that her husband had worked for the Jharkhand Mukti Morcha with great dedication and sacrifice.
-“The party has now fallen into the hands of those whose vision and objectives do not match our values and ideals,” Sita Soren said.
+She said that the party has now fallen “into the hands of those whose vision and objectives do not match our values and ideals”.

 The Jama MLA added that Shibu Soren’s “tireless efforts” to keep everybody together had “failed”.
 “I have recently come to know that there is a deep-rooted conspiracy against me and my family also,” she wrote.
-“A conspiracy is being hatched.
-I am very sad.
-I have firmly decided that I will have to leave Jharkhand Mukti Morcha and this family.”
+“A conspiracy is being hatched.”

 Sita Soren’s resignation from the party comes days after the Supreme Court overturned a 1998 judgement that had granted immunity from criminal prosecution to MPs and MLAs who took bribes to cast their votes or deliver speeches in the House in a “particular manner”.
 Shibu Soren was an accused in the case.